-After high school and through college I worked every summer in some sort of church-related work as a youth pastor in California, as an assistant to pastors in England and Wales, and as a member of The Gate, folk clubs established and run by young Adventists in the UK.
+After high school and through college I worked every summer in some sort of church-related work as a youth pastor in California, as an assistant to pastors in England and Wales, and as a member of The Gate, folk clubs established and run by young Adventists in the United Kingdom.
 Despite the fact that in my senior year my Religion Department chair called me into his office to tell me kindly, and with sorrow, that I “would never make a contribution to this church,” I continued to think I had something to offer.
 I had a notion of service that was built on impressions and images from Richard Llewellyn’s book, How Green Was My Valley, about the South Wales Valleys.
 I fancied that I could minister to those in the coal-mining areas of Tredegar, Rhymney, Merthyr Tydfil, and Rhondda.
 This was strengthened by working one summer with an Adventist pastor whose parish covered those towns.
 I went with him as he visited his members, driving up and over the ridges that divided the valleys, dropping down through narrow lanes to some isolated farmhouse and then farther on up to another family.
 I loved it.
 It seemed to me, naive and hopeful as I was, that such a simple, lean, and spare life could be, out of sheer necessity, filled with a muscular faith.

 The other vivid image I had of ministry came as I worked for a year as a volunteer in the Okanagan Valley of British Columbia.
 Newly-married and just graduated from college, my wife and I worked with another couple as teachers, counselors, and general helpers in the British Columbia Conference.
 We lived in the basement apartment of some church members and taught at the local SDA elementary school.
 One night I saw a public service announcement on our small black and white television.
 It showed a rancher branding calves amidst milling animals, flying dust, and wind whipping around the corrals.
 A pickup drives up and out gets a man in black.
 He takes in the scene and then drops to his knees to help with a struggling calf.
 The job done, both men clamber to their feet.
 The tag line identified the Mennonite Church as the two walked toward the house in the distance, the rancher clapping the minister on the back as they talked.
 It was the earthiness and the “be-here-now” presence of that minister that touched me; he was not afraid to get his hands dirty, literally, in service to his parish.